 Can you increase the WiFi reception on a mobile device?

-There are many types of antennas you can create, ranging from the very simple to more complex devices that can strengthen your smartphone or tablet’s WiFi signal.
-Probably the most simple of all is by using a soda can to create an antenna.
+There are many types of antennas you can create, ranging from the very simple to more complex devices that can strengthen your smartphone or tablet’s Wi-Fi signal.
+Probably the simplest of all is using a soda can to create an antenna.

-The same method can be used with a metal bowl, and when you place your device in the bowl or near it, you should see a slight increase in you device’s WiFi signal.
-Other materials you can use to create your own antenna are aluminium foil or copper.
+The same method can be used with a metal bowl, and when you place your device in the bowl or near it, you should see a slight increase in you device’s Wi-Fi signal.
+You can use aluminum foil or copper to create your own antenna.

 Apps can also be used